-We have a Sixth Form ABC (anti-bullying campaign) form helper scheme which supports all Year 9 students.
-The Sixth Form students work closely with Year 9 tutor groups in order to provide support, guidance and advice.
+We have a Sixth Form ABC (anti-bullying campaign) form helper scheme led by Leo Marshall and Evie Bowers, work closely with Year 9 tutor groups in order to provide support, guidance and advice.
 You will need resilience and commitment to take on this role, be caring and approachable and have the personal qualities that will make you a particularly suitable candidate for the responsibilities of this role.
-You will work with at least two other Year 12 ABC Mentors are will be expected to attend one weekly form session with the Year 9 tutor group you are assigned to.
+You will work with at least two other Year 12 ABC Mentors and will be expected to attend one weekly form session with the Year 9 tutor group you are assigned to.
 The hope is that over the course of the year, you will get to establish a relationship with the youngsters in that group and be a source of support to them.
 Using a variety of tools and strategies, you will establish a bond with your tutees, create a quiz, use Kahoot, test their building skills and you can also get them to discuss current events.
 A constant approach is needed when fulfilling this key role within the school.
 GOLD DUKE OF EDINBURGH AWARD SCHEME: